ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   $ ./configure --enable-ns3-lib
   $ make

 Once everything gets compiled, the static library ``libns3ofswitch13.a`` will be available under ``ofsoftswitch13/udatapath/`` directory.
-Let's proceed with the |ns3| simulator compilation and linkage.

 Linking the library to the simulator
 ####################################